atomixdesign/candidate-project-react/README.md

 To complete this trial, you can use your existing HTML and CSS code from the previous trial to setup a React version of this [site design](https://xd.adobe.com/view/9b96df8b-7468-4806-9b66-1a0cd6e30fa4-cec5/). \
 Once that is completed, create a `data` folder and setup individual `.json` files for parts of the homepage content and dynamically fetch the JSON data to the React app.

-** Note: We would like to see your TypeScript knowledge as much as can.
+** Note: We would like to see your TypeScript knowledge as much as possible.

 ## Getting Started with Create React App